liuzhidan/liuzhidan.github.io/_pages/about.md

 ## Recent News:
+* 2023.11 - Our paper "An Optimized Lossless Graph Summarization for Large-Scale Graphs” has been accepted by [IEEE ICPADS 2023](https://ieee-cybermatics.org/2023/icpads/).
+Congrats to Meiquan.
+* 2023.11 - Our paper "Towards Hierarchical Clustered Federated Learning with Model Stability on Mobile Devices” has been accepted by [IEEE Transactions on Mobile Computing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7755).
+Congrats to Biyao.
+* 2023.10 - Selected to be the executive member of [CCF Intelligent Transportation Division](https://www.ccf.org.cn/Chapters/CCF_Chapters/CCF_JT/).
 * 2023.10 - Selected to be the executive member of [CCF TCIoT](https://www.ccf.org.cn/Chapters/TC/TC_Listing/IoT/).
 * 2023.07 - Invited to serve on the TPC of [IEEE ICPADS 2023](https://ieee-cybermatics.org/2023/icpads/).
 Please consider submitting.
 * 2023.06 - Selected to be CCF Senior Member!